DustinScharf/linopt/README.md

 <hr>

-Some other inputs can be handled too
+_Experimental: Some other inputs can be handled too_
 ```csv
 x,x,type,b
 -1,-3,z,min